tomwilswood/aitt-w6-ar/README.md

 Once you’ve done this, you should have an AR-enabled project.
 You can check if it worked by looking in the ```Game Object``` menu.
 If there is a new option in the list called ```Vuforia Engine``` then it’s worked.

+## Task 2: Your First AR Experience with an Image Target Marker

+The most basic Vuforia augmented reality experience we can create comprises:

+1. An “ARCamera” object that let’s us look into the scene
+2. An “Image” marker that allows us to track the position of a particular image in the real world and overlay it with some virtual content

+First up let’s create the camera.
+To do this, delete the ```MainCamera``` object that’s been created as part of the template scene and replace it with an ```ARCamera```.
+You can find the ARCamera within the new ```Vuforia Engine``` sub-menu of the ```Game Object``` menu.
+Once you’ve added your camera, press play and see what happens.
+You should just see an image from your webcam.